flathub/org.godotengine.GodotSharp/README.md

 ## Limitations

-- The Mono external editor support does not work.
+- C#/.NET external editor support does not work out-of-the-box, though this is currently being discussed and worked on [here](https://github.com/flathub/org.godotengine.GodotSharp/issues/2).

 ## Building from source